GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_init.rst

 **x2sys_list** to pull out selected crossover information that **x2sys_solve** can use to determine track-specific systematic corrections.
 These corrections may be used with **x2sys_datalist** to extract corrected data values for use in subsequent work.
+Because you can run **x2sys_init** you *must* set the environmental parameter X2SYS_HOME to a directory where you have write permission, which  is where x2sys can keep track of your settings.

 Required Arguments
 ------------------